ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 In this step, you'll use the {{site.data.keyword.Bluemix_notm}} shell and configure `oc` to point to the cluster assigned to you.

 1. When the cluster is ready, click the button (next to your account) in the upper right corner to launch a [Cloud shell](https://{DomainName}/shell). **_Make sure you don't close this window/tab_**.

    ![Cloud Shell icon](images/solution55-openshift-microservices/cloudshell-icon.png)
 1. Check the version of the OpenShift CLI:
    ```sh
    oc version
    ```
    {:pre}
-2. Initialize the `oc` command environment by passing the cluster name:
+2. Initialize the `oc` command environment by replacing the placeholder <your-cluster-name>:
    ```sh
    ibmcloud oc clusters
    ibmcloud oc cluster config -c <your-cluster-name> --admin